 - Ensuring that EU’s legal and economic framework enables the European industrial sector to become more innovative.
 This will require adapting and mobilising EU’s R&D and education programs to effectively respond to the actual needs of the industry.

 - Boosting the development and growth of European small and medium-sized enterprises.

 - Exploiting the full potential of EU’s common energy policy.
 Only with secure energy can we make our economy globally competitive and avoid economic decline.

-- Within ITRE, I am currently working on issues regarding fuel poverty, the promotion of a digital single economy and the protection of IPR, I am also closely monitoring the European Commission proposal on an Energy Union.
+- Within ITRE, I am currently working on issues regarding energy poverty, the promotion of a digital single economy and the protection of IPR, I am also closely monitoring the implementation of the Clean Energy Package as part of the Energy Union.

 - In April 2015, I held an event in conjunction with the International Federation of the Phonographic Industry (IFPI) to address copyright and the “value gap”, which arises from the very significant mismatch between the value that certain digital platforms extract from music and the value that is returned to rights owners.

 - In April 2015, I held a discussion with Universities UK to address EU funding to UK universities, with particular focus on European Fund for Strategic Investments (EFSI).

 - For World TB Day in March 2015, I hosted an event, in collaboration with charity DSW, to celebrate World TB Day and to push for more EU funding to be given to global health research and development.
 I also wrote an article outlining the leading role that Europe can play in the eradication of tropical diseases worldwide.